-The recipe Kale au Gratin is from Chef Michael Symon who is also a host on The Chew, an American cooking-themed talk show.
+The recipe for Kale au Gratin is from Chef Michael Symon, who is also a host of The Chew, an American cooking-themed talk show.
 Don’t you just love that show!
-I love the interaction, friendliness, and the positivity of the show.
+I love the interaction, friendliness, and positivity of the show.
 There are not that many television shows similar to this one.

 Growing, I have never had an issue eating my vegetables.
 I am not sure of the reasons, but I believe it might be the result of how I was fed as a baby.
 My parents fed us salty foods before sugary foods.
 My siblings carried the same traditions as well.

-I cannot conclude 100% that this resulted in a family of vegetables’ lovers but I can certainly say it worked.
+I cannot conclude 100% that this resulted in a family of vegetable lovers, but I can certainly say it worked.
 We eat lots of vegetables!

 In the Caribbean, there is always some type of vegetable dish that is part of the dinner.
-Boiled, steamed, or bake, the recipes are endless.
+Boiled, steamed, or baked, the recipes are endless.

 Although some combinations may sound a bit weird or unconventional, the taste is what matters.
 Combining vegetables is something because of taste.